-St. Nicholas is shared by many Christian denominations; his name graces Roman Catholic, Episcopal, Lutheran, Presbyterian, Reformed, Methodist, Greek Orthodox and Russian Orthodox churches.
-Many of these churches, and their surrounding communities, celebrate St. Nicholas Day around December 6th.
+St. Nicholas is shared by many Christian denominations; his name graces Roman Catholic, Episcopal, Lutheran, Presbyterian, Reformed, Methodist, Greek Orthodox, and Russian Orthodox churches.
+Many of these churches and their surrounding communities celebrate St. Nicholas Day around December 6th.

 Did St. Nick Wear The Red Suit?

 St. Nicholas has also been the subject of drawings and paintings throughout the ages.
-He is typically shown wearing a bishop’s robe and a mitre on his head, and holding a crosier, a clerical staff resembling a shepherd’s hook.
+He is typically shown wearing a bishop’s robe and a miter on his head and holding a crosier, a clerical staff resembling a shepherd’s hook.
 Like the modern Santa, his clothing is often red, with plush white trim.
 Nicholas is sometimes depicted with a donkey, which carries saddlebags full of gifts, while other artists show him on a white horse.

 The belief that Nicholas had an incredible love for children probably stems from his helping those in need.
-And the tradition of secretly leaving presents in the night for children grew from the belief he didn’t want to be seen — he wanted those he helped to give thanks to God.
+And the tradition of secretly leaving presents in the night for children grew from the belief he didn’t want to be seen—he wanted those he helped to give thanks to God.

 In Germany, Switzerland and the Netherlands, gifts have been bestowed on children in St. Nicholas’s name for hundreds of years, while the early Dutch settlers of New Amsterdam made the custom popular on this side of the Atlantic.
 But these nationalities aren’t alone in their historical affection for Nicholas.
 In Russia, he and St. Andrew are joint national patrons.
 Celebrations of Saint Nicholas Day in Northern Europe traditionally included gifts left in children’s shoes.
-Good children received treats — candies, cookies, apples and nuts — while naughty children found switches or lumps of coal.
+Good children received treats—candies, cookies, apples, and nuts, while naughty children found switches or lumps of coal.
 Sometimes coins were left in the shoes.

 Naughty or Nice?